6

 Healthy assertion, without aggression.

 Children who can't ask for what they need either go without or take it.
 Both are bad outcomes.
 In one role-play, a student practices responding to "Give me your money!" with a firm "No!" and to "Do my homework!" with "No, you can do it yourself."
 These are small moments, but they build the muscle memory for real situations.
-This module teaches the legitimate, non-aggressive ways people navigate the world: saying no to a request, persuading someone of a viewpoint, setting and pursuing a personal goal, and persisting when the path is hard.
+This module teaches the legitimate, non-aggressive ways people navigate the world: saying no to a request, expressing yourself clearly, deflecting criticism through fogging, persuading someone of a viewpoint, setting and pursuing a personal goal, and persisting when the path is hard.
+Four of the six chapters (saying "no", expressing yourself, fogging, and goal setting) are drafted and heading to peer review alongside Modules 1 and 2.

 What children learn